danwent/Perspectives-Server/doc/guides/guide_amazon.md

 ## Optional: Setting up a Relational Database Service

+**Note:** As of June 2014, Amazon [no longer charges for EBS based on the amount of reads or writes performed](https://aws.amazon.com/blogs/aws/new-ssd-backed-elastic-block-storage).
+Thus it is no longer as necessary to host notary data inside an RDS.
+However, this section is left intact for anyone who wishes to do so.

 You may wish to use a Relational Database Service (RDS) instead of writing to an sqlite database on disk.
-This can save lots of IOPs if you are using an EBS disk, which can be costly if you have a large number of services (e.g. hundreds of thousands).
 Data transfer between Amazon RDS and Amazon EC2 machines is free.

 To set up a RDS: